twitter icon youtube icon instagram icon

 Launch Date: July 2021

-The funds will be used to enhance the methamphetamine treatment plan at 12&12 in Tulsa that began before COVID-19 to address Tulsa’s largest drug problem.
+Funds were used to enhance the methamphetamine treatment plan at 12&12 in Tulsa that began before COVID-19 to address Tulsa’s largest drug problem.
 12&12 is one of the state’s largest comprehensive community addiction recovery centers for adults.
-Funding will go toward hiring a case manager, two peer recovery support specialists and perform program evaluation in this multi-partner collaboration to treat methamphetamine addiction.
+Funding went toward hiring a case manager and two peer recovery support specialists in this multi-partner collaboration to treat methamphetamine addiction.

 Partners: 12&12, Oklahoma Department of Mental Health & Substance Abuse Services, Oklahoma State University Center for Health Sciences, Family and Children’s Services, the Anne and Henry Zarrow Foundation, George Kaiser Family Foundation, Workforce Tulsa, Sangha Sober Living, Healthy Minds Policy Initiative, Mental Health Association Oklahoma, Tulsa Police Department, Tulsa County District Attorney’s Office, Tulsa County Sheriff’s Office

-GEIM will serve as a physical incubator space redeveloped from the historic Moton Health Center at Pine St. and N. Greenwood Ave. where North Tulsa entrepreneurs can turn their vision into a reality.
-This funding will also support the launch of MORTAR Tulsa, a TEDC accelerator that leverages the expertise and talent of the local community through a 15-week course where entrepreneur cohorts develop their ideas into successful businesses.
-Finally, $1 million will seed the Build Tulsa Fund for GEIM and MORTAR businesses to obtain financing to launch their businesses.
+Greenwood Entrepreneurship @ Moton (GEM) will serve as a physical incubator space redeveloped from the historic Moton Health Center at Pine St. and N. Greenwood Ave. where North Tulsa entrepreneurs can turn their vision into a reality.

-Partners: Tulsa Economic Development Corporation (TEDC) Creative Capital, Tulsa Development Authority, Tulsa County
+Partners: Tulsa Economic Development Corporation (TEDC), Partner Tulsa

 Federal Funding for Coronavirus Relief

-The federal funds will be used to continue assisting individuals and families experiencing homelessness to gain stability and transition to permanent housing.
-The funds will be used for homelessness prevention, rapid rehousing program and shelter services and operations.
-The grant will assist with costs associated with temporary emergency shelter operations (including quarantining clients in motels), shelter services, case management and direct client housing assistance.
+The federal funds were used to continue assisting individuals and families experiencing homelessness to gain stability and transition to permanent housing.
+The funds were used for homelessness prevention, rapid rehousing program, shelter services and operations, and street outreach activities.
+The grant assisted with costs associated with temporary emergency shelter operations (including quarantining clients in motels), shelter services, case management, direct client housing assistance, and street outreach activities.

-Partners: City of Tulsa, Youth Services of Tulsa, Salvation Army, Mental Health Association Oklahoma, Domestic Violence Intervention Services, Legal Aid, Tulsa Day Center, Family Safety Center, Restore Hope Ministries, Center for Housing Solutions, Tulsa CARES
+Partners: City of Tulsa, Youth Services of Tulsa, Salvation Army, Mental Health Association Oklahoma, Domestic Violence Intervention Services, Legal Aid, Tulsa Day Center, Family Safety Center, Center for Housing Solutions, Tulsa CARES

 The federal funds will be utilized to assist in community development activities.
 The grant will assist with costs associated with economic recovery through small business loans and financial empowerment centers, physical improvements related to COVID-19, and increased public service programs, including but not limited to health services, job training and emergency payments.